 The section Flotation Solutions of this Manual (pg.
-83) reports the chemical composition of the 9 FS (chosen from the 14 FS listed in the paper by Cringoli et al., Vet Parasitol 2004, 123: 121-131) that give the best results using the Flotac techniques with respect to the clarity of reading, sensitivity, precision and accuracy.
+75) reports the chemical composition of the 9 FS (chosen from the 14 FS listed in the paper by Cringoli et al., Vet Parasitol 2004, 123: 121-131) that give the best results using the Flotac techniques with respect to the clarity of reading, sensitivity, precision and accuracy.

-The most efficient FS for the most common PE eliminated with dog faeces are shown in the schemes located in the Appendix: Dog, Flotation Solutions and Parasitic Elements.
+The most efficient FS for the most common PE eliminated with herbivorous faeces are shown in the schemes located in the Appendix.

-In these schemes, the 9 FS are divided into 4 groups based upon their efficiency as determined by a series of FFECC performed on composite faecal samples from different dogs.
+In these schemes, the 9 FS are divided into 4 groups based upon their efficiency as determined by a series of FFECC performed on composite faecal samples from different herbivorous species.

-The Flotac techniques can be used for a wide range of PE eliminated with dog faeces, as well as with other host faeces, including human beings.
+The Flotac techniques can be used for a wide range of PE eliminated with faeces from different herbivorous species.